-Tommie East, our new residence hall opened in 2020, recently received a LEED® Platinum certification for green building design, only the seventh building in the world to achieve this rating.
+Frey Hall, one of our new residence halls that opened in 2020, received a LEED® Platinum certification for green building design, only the seventh building in the world to achieve this rating.

 Our Commitment to Sustainability Practices in the Residence Halls